 The Title I project will operate for Grades K- 3 as pull-out and in-class models.
-Teachers will provide systematic, explicit instruction in a push-in and/or pull-out model to assist in reading and literacy skill development.
-Research based best-practices will be used to address student needs.
-Students will develop phonemic awareness and knowledge of phonics through a variety of literacy opportunities.
-Students will receive comprehension instruction using the gradual release of responsibility model and collaborative learning model (Fisher & Frey).
-Reading will be taught as a developmental process.
-During push-in services, teachers will provide strategic reading instruction during the enrichment/intervention block in K-3 classrooms.
-Teachers will provide highly intensive reading instruction in the pull-out setting using Fountas & Pinnell's Leveled Literacy
+Teachers will provide direct, explicit instruction in a push-in and/or pull-out model to assist in developing reading and mathematical skills.
+Evidence-based practices will be used to address student needs.
+Students will develop phonemic awareness and knowledge of phonics through a variety of multi-sensory literacy opportunities.
+Students will receive fluency and comprehension instruction using the gradual release of responsibility model and collaborative learning model (Fisher & Frey) with a focus on building background knowledge and vocabulary plus identifying critical content.
+Reading will be taught as a highly structured developmental process.

-Intervention, iStation Reading Computer Program, Read Naturally, HillRAP reading intervention, Letterland phonics program, and CSI (Comprehension Strategies Instruction).
-Teachers will follow a strategic/intensive progress monitoring schedule using mClass 3D measures and other district assessments.
+During push-in services, teachers will provide direct, explicit reading and math instruction during the literacy block in K-3 classrooms.
+Teachers will provide strategic and highly intensive reading instruction in the pull-out setting using Fountas & Pinnell's Leveled Literacy Intervention, iStation Reading Computer Program, Read Naturally, HillRAP, Reciprocal Teaching, Letterland phonics program, and CSI (Comprehension Strategies Instruction).
+Teachers will follow a strategic/intensive progress monitoring schedule using ISIP measures and other district assessments.
 Progress monitoring will drive decisions for instruction and selection of appropriate print and digital resources.

-Narrative Summary of Parental Involvement
+Narrative Summary of Family Engagement